+While participating in the Montreal Contemporary Music Lab, she collaborated with composers Ben Wylie and Luis Fernando Sanchez Gooding, and performed in the premieres in June 2015 at the Montreal Conservatory.
 In July of 2013, she was invited to be a fellow at the Bang on a Can Summer Music Festival held in North Adams, MA at MASS MoCA.
-During her 3 weeks there she trained under members of the Bang on a Can All Stars as well as other faculty members and coaches from Eight Blackbird and Alarm Will Sound.
+During her 3 weeks there she trained under members of the Bang on a Can All Stars as well as other faculty members and coaches from Eighth Blackbird and Alarm Will Sound.
 She performed in premieres of works by fellows Finola Merivale, Stephen Feighenbaum and Erik DeLuca as well as performed in recitals featuring the music of David Lang and Michael Gordon.

-Olivia has performed with the Glenn Gould Studio’s Royal Conservatory Orchestra, the Heliconian Choir and Orchestra, the Excelsior Ensemble, the University of Toronto Sax Ensemble and Wind Ensemble, and the Toronto Youth Wind Orchestra.
-She has participated in masterclasses with Timothy McAllister, Serge Bertocci, Jean-Michel Goury, and the Quasar saxophone quartet.
-She works as a performer, teacher and clinician in Toronto, as well as throughout Northern Ontario.
+Olivia has performed with the Glenn Gould Studio’s Royal Conservatory Orchestra, the Heliconian Choir and Orchestra, the Excelsior Ensemble as well as participated in masterclasses with saxophonists Timothy McAllister, Serge Bertocci, Jean-Michel Goury, and the Quasar saxophone quartet.
+She works as a performer, teacher and clinician in Toronto, as well as throughout Ontario.

 She studied with Dr. Wallace Halladay during her Bachelors of Music Performance degree and Advanced Certificate in Saxophone Performance, and will continue to do so during her Master’s in Performance.
 During her studies, she was a recipient of the David and Marcia Beach Summer Study Award and studied with Jean-Marc Bouchard and Marie-Chantal Leclair in Montreal.